kam-stand/Crafting-Interpreters/README.md

 ## [book](https://craftinginterpreters.com/scanning.html#the-interpreter-framework)

-We are writing the interpreter for the lox language in the D programmig language.
+This repository contains my own implementation of the `j-lox` language written in the D programming language.
+We can call it `d-lox` as the first half of the book implenets j-lox in jave.

+> You will notice that despite D support object oriented paradigms I did not use the visitor pattern as I wanted to showcase the flexibility D provides.

 ## Chapter